 Follow these basement organization and storage ideas to keep your basement clutter-free!

-1. As with any decluttering project, the first thing to do is to assess your basement clutter.
-After the assessment, it's time to clear things out and sort the items into boxes: keep, place in a storage unit, sell, donate or throw away.
+- Sort Your Items: As with any decluttering project, the first thing to do is to assess your basement clutter.
+Sort your items into boxes labeled keep, place in a storage unit, sell, donate or throw away.
 This is the hardest part of any reorganization project.
-We are emotionally attached to our belongings and we keep a lot of “stuff”, even if the items aren’t working and are gathering dust.
-We just can’t seem to part with these items.
-This step is the chance to remove broken, old and outdated toys, sports equipment, tool, games, etc. If you are still attached to the certain items and they do not fit into your new basement organization plan, think about renting a self storage unit to store the items. ezStorage has a variety of self storage unit sizes to fit any of your storage needs.
+This step is the chance to remove broken, old and outdated toys, sports equipment, tool, games, etc.

-2. Next, purchase new storage containers, shelving units, pegboards for the walls and hooks.
-These items can help add organized storage to the room.
-Clear plastic bins are a great solution for storing items in the basement to protect the stored items from moisture build-up as well as allowing you to see what is in the box.
+- Utilize Basement Shelving and Bins: Using storage containers, shelving units, pegboards and hooks can help add organized storage to the room.
+Clear plastic bins are a great solution for storing items in the basement.
+They will protect the stored items from moisture build-up as well as allow you to see what is in the box.
 There are many basement storage solutions on the market that you can find at any local home decoration or remodeling store.

-5. Label each stored container with the contents, so you will know the items in the boxes.
+- Label all Containers: Label each container with its contents.
 Place labels on the top of the box as well as on all 4 sides.

 - Be Strategic with Your Basement Organization: Make sure to place items that you are accessing more often towards the front of the shelving unit.
 Christmas decorations are only needed for a few months a year, so they can go towards the back of your storage area.